phrafsanjani/phrafsanjani.github.io/index.md

 Economics is another field I occasionally study.
 We should all strive to be good decision-makers, and economic literacy is key to this.
-Economics isn't just about money and markets—it's a framework for life.
+Economics isn't just about money and markets; it's a framework for life.
 I believe that with economic knowledge, we can make better choices, from everyday decisions to major financial ones.

 ### Open-Source & GNU/Linux